2001 United States Electoral College vote count: Electoral College

 The 12th Amendment mandates Congress assemble in joint session to count the electoral votes and declare the winners of the election.
 The Electoral Count Act, a federal law enacted in 1887, further established specific procedures for the counting of the electoral votes by the joint Congress.
 The session is ordinarily required to take place on January 6 in the calendar year immediately following the meetings of the presidential electors.
 Since the 20th Amendment, the newly elected joint Congress declares the winner of the election; all elections before 1936 were determined by the outgoing Congress.

 A state's certificate of vote can be rejected only if both Houses of Congress, debating separately, vote to accept an objection by a majority in each House.
 If the objection is approved by both Houses, the state's votes are not included in the count.
 Individual votes can also be objected to, and are also not counted.
 If there are no objections or all objections are overruled, the presiding officer simply includes a state's votes, as declared in the certificate of vote, in the official tally.
 After the certificates from all states are read and the respective votes are counted, the presiding officer simply announces the final state of the vote.
 This announcement concludes the joint session and formalizes the recognition of the president-elect and of the vice president-elect.
 The senators then depart from the House chamber.
 The final tally is printed in the Senate and House journals.

+Faithless elector

+Barbara Lett-Simmons, a Democratic elector from the District of Columbia, cast a blank ballot in the Electoral College rather than vote for Al Gore for president and Joe Lieberman for vice president as was expected, in protest of the District of Columbia's lack of a voting representative in Congress.
+The ballot, the first of its kind since 1864, was intended to protest what she referred to as the federal district's "colonial status".
+She described her blank ballot as an act of civil disobedience, not an act of a faithless elector; she supported Gore and said she would have voted for him if she had thought he had a chance to win.